yejinkim-repo/smartSWRCfit/README.md

-# smartSWRCfit
+# pcsr4swrc
-A Julia-based framework for smart fitting of unimodal, bimodal, and multimodal soil-water retention curves.
-Code to be released upon publication.
+A Julia-based framework for discovering water retention curve equations via symbolic regression.
+Code and data will be made publicly available upon publication.

 This repository contains the source code and example results for the paper titled: